pingcap/docs-cn/ticdc/troubleshoot-ticdc.md

 ## What is `gc-ttl` in TiCDC?

 Since v4.0.0-rc.1, PD supports external services in setting the service-level GC safepoint.
 Any service can register and update its GC safepoint.
 PD ensures that the key-value data later than this GC safepoint is not cleaned by GC.

 When the replication task is unavailable or interrupted, this feature ensures that the data to be consumed by TiCDC is retained in TiKV without being cleaned by GC.

-When starting the TiCDC server, you can specify the Time To Live (TTL) duration of GC safepoint by configuring `gc-ttl`, which means the longest time that data is retained within the GC safepoint.
-This value is set by TiCDC in PD, which is 86,400 seconds by default.
+When starting the TiCDC server, you can specify the Time To Live (TTL) duration of GC safepoint by configuring `gc-ttl`.
+You can also [use TiUP to modify](/ticdc/manage-ticdc.md#modify-ticdc-configuration-using-tiup) `gc-ttl`.
+The default value is 24 hours.
+In TiCDC, this value means:

+- The maximum time the GC safepoint is retained at the PD after the TiCDC service is stopped.
+- The maximum time a replication task can be suspended after the task is interrupted or manually stopped.
+If the time for a suspended replication task is longer than the value set by `gc-ttl`, the replication task enters the `failed` status, cannot be resumed, and cannot continue to affect the progress of the GC safepoint.

+The second behavior above is introduced in TiCDC v4.0.13 and later versions.
+The purpose is to prevent a replication task in TiCDC from suspending for too long, causing the GC safepoint of the upstream TiKV cluster not to continue for a long time and retaining too many outdated data versions, thus affecting the performance of the upstream cluster.

+> **Note:**
+>
+> In some scenarios, for example, when you use TiCDC for incremental replication after full replication with Dumpling/BR, the default 24 hours of `gc-ttl` may not be sufficient.
+You need to specify an appropriate value for `gc-ttl` when you start the TiCDC server.

 ## What is the complete behavior of TiCDC garbage collection (GC) safepoint?

 If a replication task starts after the TiCDC service starts, the TiCDC owner updates the PD service GC safepoint with the smallest value of `checkpoint-ts` among all replication tasks.
 The service GC safepoint ensures that TiCDC does not delete data generated at that time and after that time.
-If the replication task is interrupted, the `checkpoint-ts` of this task does not change and PD's corresponding service GC safepoint is not updated either.
+If the replication task is interrupted, or manually stopped, the `checkpoint-ts` of this task does not change.
+Meanwhile, PD's corresponding service GC safepoint is not updated either.

+If the replication task is suspended longer than the time specified by `gc-ttl`, the replication task enters the `failed` status and cannot be resumed.
+The PD corresponding service GC safepoint will continue.

 The Time-To-Live (TTL) that TiCDC sets for a service GC safepoint is 24 hours, which means that the GC mechanism does not delete any data if the TiCDC service can be recovered within 24 hours after it is interrupted.

 ## How do I handle the `Error 1298: Unknown or incorrect time zone: 'UTC'` error when creating the replication task or replicating data to MySQL?